For use by districts that do not participate in the GIC-RMT program

 - Provide only the MTRS retiree’s name (unless the member’s spouse is also a MTRS retiree or a surviving beneficiary with his or her own MyTRS account).

-- Make sure that you are using our new forms above, and that your forms are complete, including plan codes.
+- Use only our forms above, and make sure that your forms are complete, including plan codes.
 Plan codes are abbreviated names of each plan (PPO and HMO alone are insufficient).
 To receive a copy of the plan code list from 2013, please e-mail firstname.lastname@example.org with the subject “Requesting plan codes.”

 - Send duplicate, incomplete or faxed forms.